Colorado Content Collaboratives

 Working at the intersection of the new Colorado Academic Standards, Educator Effectiveness and New Assessments

-Phase 3 of the Content Collaboratives is also focusing on the development of assessment literacy tools and resources focused on the assessment knowledge and skills educators to need to cultivate in order to effectively and strategically use assessment information to support student learning.
+Focuses on the development of assessment literacy tools and resources emphasizing the assessment knowledge and skills educators need to cultivate in order to effectively and strategically use assessment information to support student learning.